georgeflanagin/wstools/README.md

 - The uid associated with the netid is determined.
 - The user is created with the appropriate uid and primary group (`users`).
 - A home directory that is group readable is created.
-- If the username is not a valid netid, newuser creates a local user.

-If the username is a known netid, the user will be able to login with the SSO password associated with the netid.
+The user will be able to login with the SSO password associated with the netid.
 If the username is a local user, a password must be assigned with the `passwd` command.

 ### newusers

 This command creates several users at once with calling newuser in a loop.
 The syntax is similarly straightforward.